Skip to content

 If your machine's port does not show up in the drop down, check that your USB cable is plugged in to both your computer and the LumenPnP.
 Also check that the motherboard is powered on.
 If you still cannot find the port, try pressing the reset button on the motherboard and closing and reopening OpenPnP.

 5. Click Apply in the lower right corner to save your changes.
-Apply baud rate and port

 Establishing Serial Connection

 1. Click the green power button in the Machine Controls section of the UI to connect to your machine.
-Connect to the LumenPnP

 2. The power button will turn red when OpenPnP has connected to your machine.
-If this doesn't work, check your serial port. having successfully connected to the LumenPnP and cameras
+If this doesn't work, check your serial port.

-3. Save your OpenPnP settings with File > Save Configuration. saving the machine config
+3. Save your OpenPnP settings with File > Save Configuration.

 4. Turn on your machine's Ring Lights.
 Click the LED button under the Actuators tab under Machine Controls.
 Click On in the popup.

-Bottom Camera Config
+Bottom Camera Configuration

 Note

 3. Under the Machine Setup tab, click on Cameras > OpenPnpCaptureCamera Bottom.
-Finding the Bottom Camera Settings

 4. In the lower detail pane, switch to the Device Settings tab.
-Switching to the camera device settings

 5. In the Device drop-down, choose PnP Bottom Camera.
-Selecting the correct device for the Bottom Camera

 Duplicate Camera Names